-STONZ has created a MECA which is to be implemented on the 10th December 2018
+STONZ has created a MECA which was implemented on the 10th December 2018

 We have removed rostered week days off following weekend work as these lead to complicated handovers, dilution of training, loss of team structure and are contributing to our nation wide junior doctor shortages.